PySimpleGUI/PySimpleGUI/README.md

 * [Updated Documentation](https://docs.PySimpleGUI.com) - Everything you need to know about the latest and best PySimpleGUI
 	* [Cookbook](https://cookbook.PySimpleGUI.com) - Hundreds of basic PySimpleGUI examples.
 Find a starting point that is close to what you need.
 	* [Call Reference](https://cookbook.PySimpleGUI.com) - Just the facts, Ma'am
 * [Udemy Course](https://udemy.PySimpleGUI.com) - Become a PySimpleGUI expert in no time.
-Bundled with $99/yr Commercial Developer subscription.
+Bundled with Commercial Developer License.